librasteve/raku-Dan-Polars/README.md

 --
 1. lazy

 Polars implements both lazy and eager APIs, these are functionally similar.
-Dan::Polars offers only the most efficient lazy API for simplicity since it has better query optimisation with a very low additional overhead.
+For simplicity, Dan::Polars offers only the most efficient: lazy API.
+It has better query optimisation with low additional overhead.

-2. auto
+2. auto-lazy

-In Rust & Python Polars, lazy must be explicitly requested with .lazy .. .collect methods around expressions.
-In contrast, Dan::Polars auto-generates the .lazy .. .collect as the default for concise syntax.
+In Rust & Python Polars, lazy must be explicitly requested with ```.lazy .. .collect``` methods around expressions.
+In contrast, Dan::Polars auto-generates the ```.lazy .. .collect``` quietly for concise syntax.

 3. pure